Run the Jewels: Run the Jewels 3 (2016–2018)

 In 2016, Adult Swim was once again used to release "Talk to Me" from Run the Jewels 3.
 Run the Jewels then released the song "Love Again" featuring Gangsta Boo.
 "Love Again" went on to win Run the Jewels the UK Music Video Awards for "Best Urban Video" and "Best Editing in a Video".

 February 6, 2016, the duo performed three songs ("Talk to Me", "Legend Has It", "A Report to the Shareholders") for NPR's Music Tiny Desk Concert.

-August 24, 2016, DJ Shadow's single "Nobody Speak (feat.
-Run The Jewels)" was released, featuring a music video of brawling politicians just before the 2016 election.
+On August 24, 2016, DJ Shadow's single "Nobody Speak" featuring the duo was released, alongside a music video of brawling politicians just before the 2016 election.
 This song has been featured in several TV shows and movies.
 The song was produced by the Mass Appeal record label and DJ Shadow, which he calls the standout track on his album The Mountain Will Fall.
 The duo were extras in the video.
 The video was directed by Sam Pilling. produced by Pulse Films, and starred Igor Tsyshkevych and Ian Bailey.
 It was shot in NYC, London and Ukraine.

 Run the Jewels 3 was digitally released on December 24, 2016, three weeks prior to its previously announced release date of January 13, 2017.
 Physical release of the album appeared on January 13 in the United States and January 20 elsewhere.
 In the same month, Adult Swim's late-night anime block Toonami promoted the album by replacing regular music with tracks from the album.

 In June 2017, the track "Legend Has It" from Run the Jewels 3 was featured in the teaser trailer for Marvel's Black Panther during game four of the 2017 NBA Finals, and was viewed 89 million times in 24 hours.
 Multiple Run the Jewels tracks were also featured in the 2017 action film Baby Driver, which also featured a cameo by Killer Mike.
 In September 2017, Run the Jewels released "Mean Demeanor", a track created for the soccer video game FIFA 18.

 In March 2018, Adult Swim released a Run the Jewels/Rick and Morty crossover music video for "Oh Mama".
 The music was a remix of "Oh Mama" from Run the Jewels 3 accompanied by sound effects from a Rick and Morty short.
 The effort was directed by Juan Meza-León, and was released prior to Run the Jewels headlining the 2018 Adult Swim Festival on October 7, 2018.

 On December 12, 2019, the single "Legend Has It" was certified gold by the Recording Industry Association of America.